 These courses are for people who want to move beyond the basics as covered in our Beginner’s maintenance class, and discover how to carry out a considerably wider range of repairs and adjustments on their bikes.
 All of the intermediate courses listed below cost £25 each, run from 10am to 3.30pm on Saturdays (or from 3pm to 8pm for those rare courses which are scheduled for Sundays), and take place at our workshop at 18 Queens Avenue, Greenford, UB6 9BX.

-To book a place on one of these courses, please use the form below, selecting the type of course and date, before filling in your details.
+To book a place on one of these courses, please use the form at the bottom of this page, selecting the type of course and date, before filling in your details.

 Cleaning, brakes and gears